swsnu/swpp2020-team13/README.md

     - [ ]  Merge to 'master' branch
     - [ ]  Later TODO : create 'categories'
     - [ ]  Later TODO : CRUD for 'categories'
+    - [ ]  Later TODO : Slug datafield in goal.model (this will be implemented when developing goal-detail page)

 2. Jiye-Backend-taskCRUD

 ### Frontend